zhscn/peering/docs/lean-design-summary.md

 - C++ is the executable semantic source of truth
 - Lean is the maintained formalization path
 - Idris is deprecated and kept only as early exploration/reference material
-- the reduced proof MVP is now in place on the current replay-facing semantic surface
+- the scoped reduced proof project is complete on the current replay-facing semantic surface

-Not implemented yet:

-- refinement statements
+Optional extensions:

 - stronger reachable-state reasoning beyond explicit supported-trace witnesses
-- a cleaner unification between the current replay-facing theorem layer and the generic reachable-state/trace layer
+- cleaner unification between the current replay-facing theorem layer and the generic reachable-state/trace layer

-## Immediate Next Step

-The next step should be:

-1. preserve the current replay-facing theorem layer while keeping replay green
+- broader replay/refinement theorems beyond the current supported replay surface

+## Current Conclusion

+For the current repo scope, there is no required next proof step.
+The compact append-only peering model, the supported one-step and trace-level safety theorems, checker soundness, and the first replay-facing theorem layer are all in place.

+If development resumes, the right direction is extension work rather than completion work:

-2. fold that theorem layer back into cleaner generic reachable-state statements
+1. fold the replay-facing theorem layer back into cleaner generic reachable-state statements
-3. broaden replay/refinement theorems beyond the current supported replay surface
+2. broaden replay/refinement theorems beyond the current supported replay surface

-That keeps the replay workflow soundness-first while moving from the reduced proof MVP to replay-facing theorems.

-The next proof-facing layer should preserve the current extracted C++ semantic
-surface:

-- explicit `authoritativeSeq`
-- source-aware activation
-- source-aware recovery plans
+3. widen the proved surface only when additional C++ paths become caller-critical